benbalter/benbalter.github.com/_posts/2015-03-30-the-difference-between-18f-and-usds.md

   Imagine you're one of the President's senior advisers and you're getting asked questions about `healthcare.gov`.
 You're immediate concern is putting out the fire, getting the website back up, and if we're honest, being able to report to the press that you've righted the wrong to get the story out of the news.
 Once the crises subsides, you'll be asked a second round of questions: *How'd this happen?
 What's going to be the next `healthcare.gov` and how can we prevent it?*.

+### USDS — We're on it boss (okay, listen, here's what you're going to do)

+That's where USDS comes in.

  [disclosure]: Full disclosure, I was [a member of the inaugural round of fellows](http://ben.balter.com/2013/09/30/ten-things-you-learn-as-a-presidential-innovation-fellow/).